dqops/dqo/docs/checks/column/index.md

 ### [sql invalid value count on column](./custom_sql/sql-invalid-value-count-on-column.md)
 A column-level check that uses a custom SQL query that return invalid values from column.
  This check is used for setting testing queries or ready queries used by users in their own systems (legacy SQL queries).
- Use the {alias} token to reference the tested table, and the {column} to reference the column that is tested.
+ Use the {table} token to reference the tested table, and the {column} to reference the column that is tested.
- For example, when this check is applied on a column, the condition can verify that the column has lower value than 18 using an SQL expression: &#x60;{alias}.{column} &lt; 18&#x60;.
+ For example, when this check is applied on a column.
+The condition can find invalid values in the column which have values lower than 18 using an SQL query: &#x60;SELECT {column} FROM {table} WHERE {column} &lt; 18&#x60;.